apache/celeborn/docs/developers/storage.md

 which points to start positions of each chunk.
 Upon requesting data from some partition, `Worker` first returns the index, then sequentially reads and returns a chunk upon each `ChunkFetchRequest`, which is very efficient.

+Notice that chunk boundaries is simply decided by the current chunk's size.
+In case of replication, since the order of data batch arrival is not guaranteed to be the same for primary and replica, chunks with the same chunk index will probably contain different data in primary and replica.
+Nevertheless, the whole files in primary and replica contain the same data batches in normal cases.

 #### MapPartition
 The layout of `MapPartition` is as follows: